sourcebots/docs/index.md

 >>> True
 ```

-You can also do this automatically for all tokens your robot can see:
+You can also do this automatically for all tokens your robot can see.
 ```python
 for marker in r.see():
   if marker.id in TOKEN:
     print("I can see a token!")
 ```

-Or filter what you see so you only get the token markers
+Or filter what you see so you only get the token markers.
 ```python
 only_token_markers = [marker for marker in r.see() if marker.id in TOKEN]
 ```